geodesignhub/geodesign-analytics/README.md

 # Geodesign DNA
 This is small visualization tool deconstruct a geodesign in a Geodesign Project.
 It uses the Geodesign Hub [API](http://www.geodesignsupport.com/section/api/).
 Once the credentials and the project ID is entered, the system downloads all synthesis data.
-Different designs and changes among them are shown and also the ability to navigate between
+Different designs and changes among them are shown and also the ability to navigate between different versions of a design and different designs.

-It can be useful to understand how the decision model spatially.

 ![alt text][logo]